-GLAAD.org Resources—Resources for transgender people who are struggling and people who want to learn about trans identities with an emphasis on media coverage of trans people.
+GLAAD.org Trans Resources—Resources for transsexuals who are struggling and people who want to learn about undergoing a sex change.

-Hudson’s FtM Guide—The most comprehensive guide for anyone masculine who was born female, from transitioning, to legal information, to surgery information.
+Hudson’s FtM Guide—The most comprehensive guide for transsexual men, from sex change options, legal information, and how to live life as a man.
 The website looks spare, but that’s because he wants even our brothers in low bandwidth areas to more easily access the site.

-PFLAG.org — With nearly 400 chapters in cities around the US, PFLAG offers support groups for LGBTQ+ people and their families.
-Many chapters have both an LGBQ+ group and a trans-focused support group.
+PFLAG.org — With nearly 400 chapters in cities around the US, PFLAG offers support groups for LGBT people and their families.
+Many chapters have trans-focused support group.
 Their website also provides information on how to start a new chapter if there is not one accessible to you.

-TGNC Speech and Voice Training—Based in Princeton, NJ, trans vocalist/activist Daya Mirabai Deuskar specializes in guiding both feminine and masculine trans voices through social and physiological transition.
+TGNC Speech and Voice Training—Based in Princeton, NJ, trans vocalist/activist Daya Mirabai Deuskar specializes in retraining one’s voice as their bodies masculinizes or feminizes.
 She works on a sliding scale and is available for lessons either in person or via Zoom.
 Visit her website for specifics/details.

-Strands for Trans—Online database of salons and barbershops that have adopted trans-affirming practices, such as gender-neutral pricing.
+Strands for Trans—Online database of salons and barbershops that have adopted practices to help people who are restarting their lives as members of the opposite sex.
 If you’re a business manager/owner and would like to get involved, connect with them via the form on their website.

-Transgender Legal Defense and Education Fund—Legal resources for the trans community.
+Transgender Legal Defense and Education Fund—More legal resources for the transsexuals.
 Their Name Change Project helps connect low-income individuals seeking a legal name change with pro-bono lawyers (only available in certain states, but name changes are something you can do without a lawyer).

 TheTrevorProject.org—Call 1-866-488-7386, chat online confidentially with a counselor or text START to 678678.
 Available 24/7.

-Schools in Transition: A Guide for Supporting Transgender Students in K-12 Schools—National Educational Association in collaboration with NCLR, Gender Spectrum, HRC, and the ACLU.
+Schools in Transition: A Guide for Supporting Trans Students in K-12 Schools—National Educational Association in collaboration with NCLR, Gender Spectrum, HRC, and the ACLU.

 GLSEN: Supporting Trans and GNC Youth—For K-12 students, families, and schools on supporting trans youth.

-College Scholarships for LGBTQ+ Students — List of scholarships offered specifically to LGBTQ+ students.
+College Scholarships for LGBT Students — List of scholarships offered specifically to LGBT students.
 Some are limited to certain parts of the country, while others are available nationwide.

 This comprehensive guide for anything I’ve missed for college students and their families.